 He referred me to a rheumatologist, which was a good start.
 Unfortunately, though, the rheumatologist was to retire in three weeks, so he wasn’t too invested in me.
-He told me that I definitely had some “auto-immune process” going on, which might take several months to sort out, but that the treatment would initially be the same: methotrexate.
-When I asked what methotrexate was, he replied that it was usually used for cancer, and told me to “take it or leave it.”
+He told me that I definitely had some “auto-immune process” going on, which might take several months to sort out, but that the treatment would initially be one that was usually used for cancer, and told me to “take it or leave it.”
 I decided to leave it, and to tackle the issue holistically.

 This led to my second unfortunate event: A doctor I pursued, who had received extensive media coverage, turned out to be a quack.
 It took me about 18 months to come to grips with the fact that I was slowly getting worse.
 I was now unable to step off a curb unaided, or to dress myself without assistance.